 Treatment plans are reviewed on a regular basis by the treatment team and the patient, family, guardian, and/or healthcare representative, as appropriate.
 Gatekeepers are also encouraged to participate.

 Logansport State Hospital’s treatment interventions are provided for mental and physical health and in the psychosocial environments of working, living, leisure, and socialization based upon the assessed needs of the patient.
 Mental and physical health issues include: medication, nutrition, dental, physical ailments, hallucinations, delusions, depression.
 Psychosocial issues include personal hygiene, academic education, vocational skills, legal issues, communication, and recreation.
 Programs are developed to meet the needs of the patient in these areas.
 Leaders strive to ensure that best practices are implemented in a recovery-oriented environment.

-Logansport State Hospital uses the framework in the Risk-Need-Responsivity model (RNR model) of dangerous behavior including criminal and offending for the hospital's overall programming principles guide interventions in the following ways:
+Logansport State Hospital uses the framework in the Risk-Need Responsivity model of dangerous behavior including criminal and offending for the hospital's overall programming principles guide interventions based on risk and responsivity.

 Programming offered at LSH includes but is not limited to:

 - Service Outreach and Recovery (SOAR)